rdkcentral/firebolt-apis/requirements/specifications/hardware/hdmi-input.md

 `HDMIInput.onLowLatencyModeChanged`

 ### 5.2.
-Input Device Auto Low Latency Mode Notification
+Input Source Device Auto Low Latency Mode Notification
-The `HDMIInput` module **MUST** have an `onInputAutoLowLatencyModeChanged` notification that fires when any HDMI input device changes its advertising for ALLM.
+The `HDMIInput` module **MUST** have an `onSourceAutoLowLatencyModeChanged` notification that fires when any HDMI input device changes its advertising for ALLM.

 This notification **MUST** have an object payload.